AaveChain/FestivalTicketNFT/README.md

 In "price": 1 ether (This means you are selling the ticket for 1 Ether) Click the "transact" button to execute the transaction.
 That's it!
 You've successfully explained how to buy tickets from the organizer and sell tickets to others within the specified price limit.
-Make sure to replace the example addresses (0xourAddress and 0xBuyerAddress) with actual Ethereum addresses when you interact with the contract.
+Make sure to replace the example addresses (0xourAddress and 0xBuyerAddress) with actual Ethereum addresses when we interact with the contract.

 **Cases:**